davaya/openc2-jadn/jadn-v1.1.md

 information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
-JADN information models are themselves information values that can be serialized in any data format, edited as information definition language (IDL) text files, and displayed as property tables or entity relationship diagrams to facilitate use with existing design processes and architecture tools.
+JADN information models are themselves information values that can be serialized in any data format, edited as human-friendly information definition language (IDL) text files, and displayed as property tables or entity relationship diagrams to facilitate use with existing design processes and architecture tools.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.